 Gasoline prices stood at €1.83/l and diesel prices at €1.92/l in 2022.
 They were around 24% and 29% higher, respectively, than in 2021.

 Graph: GASOLINE & DIESEL PRICES (€/l)

-Total energy consumption per capita is 55% higher than the EU average, at 4.8 toe (2019).
-The difference is mainly due to a higher final consumption per capita (+1.3 toe).
-Electricity consumption per capita is 31% above the EU average and amounted to around 7 250 kWh in 2019.
+Total energy consumption per capita is around 41% higher than the EU average, at 4.4 toe in 2022.
+Electricity consumption per capita is about 20% above the EU average and amounted to around 6 700 kWh in 2022.